k1monfared/machine_learning_octave/README.md

 <img src="sample3_fig1.jpg" width="600" alt="Some handwritten digits from the dataset" align="middle">

 And the training reaches 95% accuracy.
 You can see the recognized digits at the end of the output, below.
+Can you spot any errors?

 Here is the output: